rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 In addition to the issue mentioned in case 3, this case will also result in conflicting statements with regards to the logical location of a section.

-Regardless of what type of section is declared, the conflicting statements then are: (1) the section is, due to the association of the sectioning node, located inside of the to-be-closed sections, and (2) the section is, because of the association of its content nodes (after closing the presequent sections), *not* located inside of the then-closed sections.
+Regardless of what type of section is declared, the conflicting statements then
+are: (1) the section is, due to the association of the sectioning node, located inside of the to-be-closed sections, and (2) the section is, because of the association of its content nodes (after closing the presequent sections), *not* located inside of the then-closed sections.
 That is, the declared section is not a subsection of the section with which its sectioning node is associated.
-And, because of that, the declared section is not strongly connected.
+And, because of that, the declared section won't be strongly connected.

-Note that, with regards to type-1 sectioning nodes, the presequent sections must be closed before the sectioning node's section is opened (i.e. an issue related to the in-enter event order of operations).
+Note that, with regards to type-1 sectioning nodes, the presequent sections must be closed before the sectioning node's section is opened (i.e. an issue related to the enter event's order of operations).
 Otherwise, the declared section will be closed by the sectioning node's close modifier.
-That is, because the declared section, once it is opened, will then be the new current section.
+That is, because the declared section, once it is open, will be the new current section.

 > case 5 - when entering a node's exit event - (0)

 As mentioned before, any node is a parent container, if the corresponding node has type-2 sectioning nodes as its child nodes.
 Because of that, such inner sections must always be closed first, whether the node's close modifier instructs to close any sections or not.
-Consequently, case 5 does not apply.
+Consequently, case 5 can not be used.

 > case 6 - when entering a sectioning node's exit event - (0)

-As before, case 6 does not apply because inner sections must always be closed first, regardless of any potential close modifier.
+As before, case 6 can not be used because inner sections must always be closed first, regardless of any potential close modifier.

 Note that a type-1 sectioning node is by definition the parent container of